 1. Business rate explanatory notes

-Non-Domestic Rates, or business rates, collected by local authorities are the way that those who occupy non-domestic property contribute towards the cost of local services.
-Under the business rates retention arrangements introduced from 1st April 2013, authorities keep a proportion of the business rates paid locally.
-The money, together with revenue from council taxpayers, locally generated income and grants from central government, is used to pay for the services provided by local authorities in your area.
-Further information about the business rates system, may be obtained at from the government website and from our Business rates guide.
+Non-Domestic Rates, or business rates, collected by us, are the way that those who occupy non-domestic property contribute towards the cost of local services.
+Under the business rates retention arrangements introduced from 1st April 2013, we keep a proportion of the business rates paid locally.
+The money, together with revenue from council taxpayers, locally generated income and grants from central government, is used to pay for the services provided by us in your area.
+Further information about the business rates system, may be obtained at from the government website

 Business Rates Instalments